 One key to line drying success is to cut back on how much laundry we produce each week.
 Which is a double blessing for me because I have less laundry to get through.
 That means limiting each child to five pants, seven shirts, a few church clothes and underwear (et al).
 I had to do the same thing with myself and my husband.

 Simplifying has been such a blessing and has made us happy in ways I’m not sure I can verbalize.
-Although, I tried in this article on Downsizing and De-Cluttering.
+We shared what we learned in the article KonMari for Homestead Families.

-Krystyna from Spring Mountain Living and I were talking about that recently (well, PMing about that) and we agreed that somehow, going back to the basics, ends up saving us time.
-I’ll learn about an old way/green option and think that its going to take up more of my time but, like homestead magic, it ends up making my life easier and my family happier and healthier.
+Somehow, going back to the basics, ends up saving us time.
+Sometimes, I learn about an old way/green option and think that its going to take up more of my time.
+However, like homestead magic, it ends up making my life easier and my family happier and healthier.

 Have you found that to be true, too?